Hilzu/node-best-practices/README.md

 ## Use yarn and `yarn.lock` to handle dependencies

 Use `yarn` to install and add dependecies to your project.
-You can ensure that your dependencies are up-to-date by just running `yarn` in your project folder without needing to run separate `npm install`, `npm update` and `npm prune` commands.
+You can ensure that your dependencies are up-to-date by just running `yarn` in your project folder without needing to run separate `npm install`, `npm update`, `npm dedupe` and `npm prune` commands.

 Check in `yarn.lock` file to your repo to ensure reproducable dependencies across machines.
-When using locked dependencies you should update the lock file regularly.
+When doing that you should update the lock file regularly.
 You really want to have the latest minor and patch versions with bug fixes and security updates.
 You can use [Snyk](https://snyk.io/) to help you find vulnerable dependencies.

 Properly evaluate all new dependecies before adding them.
 The scoring system of [npms](https://npms.io/) is one way to assess if a package can be depended upon.
 The score is based on quality, popularity, maintenance and personalities.
 See the [npms documentation](https://github.com/npms-io/npms-analyzer/blob/master/docs/architecture.md#evaluators) for more information and to learn how to evaluate packages yourself.